netdata/netdata/collectors/plugins.d/README.md

 -    `END` - complete data collection for the initialized chart
 -    `FLUSH` - ignore the last collected values
 -    `DISABLE` - disable this plugin
+-    `FUNCTION` - define functions
+-    `FUNCTION_RESULT_BEGIN` - to initiate the transmission of function results
+-    `FUNCTION_RESULT_END` - to end the transmission of function results

 a single program can produce any number of charts with any number of dimensions each.

 Charts can be added any time (not just the beginning).

+Netdata may send the following commands to the plugin's `stdin`:

+-    `FUNCTION` - to call a specific function, with all parameters inline
+-    `FUNCTION_PAYLOAD` - to call a specific function, with a payload of parameters
+-    `FUNCTION_PAYLOAD_END` - to end the payload of parameters

 ### Command line parameters